Dosage form: ointment

 Ferndale Laboratories, Inc.

-Locoid is a registered trademark of Astellas Pharma
+LOCOID is a trademark of Leo Pharma A/S used under license.

 For topical use only.